-nextflow run nextflow-io/rnaseq-nf will result in an error due to uninstalled tools on our VMs.
-To fix this, simply add the parameter -with-docker.
-We will discover what is happening when we enable this setting later'.
+nextflow run nextflow-io/rnaseq-nf will result in an error due to uninstalled tools on our system.
+To fix this, simply add the parameter -with-apptainer.
+We will discover what is happening when we enable this setting later.
+On the Gent VSC system, apptainer containers can only be run from certain locations, therefore you'll need to also set the cache directory to be used, we can do this with a config (covered later) or using some runtime environment variables APPTAINER\CACHEDIR and NXF\APPTAINER\CACHEDIR, these should be set to \$VSC\SCRATCH.
+Your final command should look something like this: